Please wait while we adjust your cart

 Final thoughts.

-There are many different points to consider and pros and cons of each side.
-It really boils down to personal preferences and your work requirements.
+There are many points to consider but it really boils down to your work preferences.

 I fired at a studio for a few months before deciding to get my own kiln.
 The hassle of bringing all my tiny pieces down to the studio and back, plus waiting on their schedules just didn't work for me as I was trying to create more and build up inventory for my store.
 The wait time also hinders your growth to some extent.
 With each firing you learn what works and what doesn't.
-With your own kiln you get to see how different experiments turn out at a quicker pace and also the convenience outweighs so much of the other cons.
-These factors were important to me when I was making my decision but you have your own set of goals and priorities.
+With your own kiln you get to see how different experiments turn out at a quicker pace.
 Perhaps you're not ready to commit a space to your kiln or you've got a studio nearby you can fire at.
 See what works for you (-:

 I hope my sharing helps you in some way on this journey.
 Have fun with it and enjoy the process, whichever route you choose.
 May your clay journey be filled with lots of joy and moments of peaceful quiet.